CSE237SP2021/project-cardgameapp/README.txt

 What user stories were completed this iteration?

-The user stories completed this iteration were finish the War game, finish the Blackjack game, create a leaderboard for players, and play make 21.
+The user stories completed this iteration were finish the War game, finish the Blackjack game, and create a leaderboard for players.

 Is there anything that you implemented but doesn't currently work?

-There is nothing that is not implemented yet.
+We realized the make 21 was too complicated and that was the only thing not completed.
+Other than that everythink should world.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)